How To Batch Prime Your Beer or Cider

 Step-by-step guide to batch priming and bottling, using the little bottler complete

 To batch prime, you will need two fermentation vessels, one with your beer or cider in, the other will be your bottling bucket.
+You can either buy a bucket with hole ready-drilled, or you can make you own hole.
 Using a 25mm drill bit (such as a spade bit), make a hole in your bottling bucket, a few inches from the bottom.
 Make it high enough that the lowest part of the tap won't touch the floor.
 Put a little bit of Vaseline on the tap's thread and washer and screw the tap into the bucket, making sure the washer is on the outside of the bucket.
 Sterilise the nut and the tap's thread inside the bucket and tighten up the nut - don't over tighten, finger tight is enough.

 Fit your tap a little higher than this one, nearer the 5 litre mark!